Dear Middlebury Faculty,

 Whether you’re new to Middlebury, or just need a refresher, we recommend reviewing our Faculty Technology Orientation modules, a series of self-paced, online modules that covers a variety of topics including:

 - Activating/resetting your Middlebury credentials

-- Leveraging digital teaching resources (Course Hub, Canvas, WordPress, Panopto, etc.)
+- Integrating digital teaching resources (Course Hub, Canvas, WordPress, Panopto, etc.)

 - Getting help along the way

 Here are some quick-tips specifically related to getting your course sites up and running starting at the Course Hub.

 Review a dynamic course roster with student names and headshots

 2. Upload your Syllabus

 Provide students with your course syllabus before the first day of class

 Tutorial: How to Add Course Syllabus to Course Hub